patiljignesh/iOS-Swift-with-First-Principles/README.md

 25. [Control flow](https://docs.swift.org/swift-book/LanguageGuide/ControlFlow.html)

+26. Localized is referenced to local language that the user has selected.
+Eg. localizedDescription is a description which will be displayed in user's local device language which has been set by the user.

 ## DispatchQueue
 - An object that manages the execution of tasks serially or concurrently on your app's main thread or on a background thread.